Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that median income in Wagga Wagga Surrounds is $52,494 and average income is $61,741.
-This is lower than Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth rate of 12.61% from financial year ending June 2022 to September 2025, estimated median income in Wagga Wagga Surrounds would be approximately $59,113 and average income would be around $69,527 by that date.
-According to Census 2021 data, incomes in Wagga Wagga Surrounds cluster around the 55th percentile nationally.
-Income brackets indicate that 35.9% of residents earn between $1,500 and $2,999 annually (6,901 individuals), which is similar to metropolitan regions where this cohort represents 29.9%.
-After accounting for housing costs, residents retain 88.7% of their income, reflecting strong purchasing power in the area.
-The SEIFA income ranking places Wagga Wagga Surrounds in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wagga Wagga Surrounds SA2 has a median income of $52,494 and an average income of $61,741.
+This is below the national average.
+Rest of NSW has a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Wagga Wagga Surrounds would be approximately $59,113 (median) and $69,527 (average) as of September 2025.
+Census 2021 income data indicates that incomes in Wagga Wagga Surrounds cluster around the 55th percentile nationally.
+The $1,500 - 2,999 earnings band captures 35.9% of the community (6,916 individuals), similar to metropolitan regions where this cohort represents 29.9%.
+After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income